Jacqueline-Esbri/MechaCar_Statistical_Analysis/README.md

 #### Lot 3

 ![lot_3.PNG](PNGs/lot_3.png)
-- The results of the T-test for the suspension coils for Lot 3 showed that **there is a slight statistically difference** from the population mean of 1500 PSI; however, the p-value = 0.04168 (highlighted in green box).
+- The results of the T-test for the suspension coils for Lot 3 showed that **there is a slight statistically difference** from the population mean of 1500 PSI.
+The p-value = 0.04168 (highlighted in green box).
 Assuming the significance level of 0.05%, it can be stated that there was **not sufficient evidence** to reject our null hypothesis.

 ## Study Design: MechaCar vs Competition

 When consumers evaluate the decision of purchasing a new car, there are many factors that they take into consideration.
 Depending on where the consumer lives (e.g., city or suburbs), they consider buying a car that serves their particular needs.
 If a consumer lives in the city, where ride-sharing services are abundant, they may look into buying an economical and reliable car to transport themselves instead of using public transportation.
 If they live in the suburbs, they may look for more features in a car to make their possible long trips more comfortable.
 At the end of the day, most consumers purchase a car based on practicality, and analyze the car from top to bottom to ensure it will be worth the investment.

 ### Metric to Test

 The focus of our test would be to evaluate MechaCar's city and highway fuel efficiency in comparison to various competitors' vehicles.

 ### Null or Alternative Hypothesis